 We're constantly looking for new rides to add at Dutch Village in Holland, Michigan.
-Check back and see what we have planned for your next visit.
+Check back often to see what we have planned for next season.

 No, we have activities and presentations for all ages.
 Everyone that visits the village will enjoy learning about what life was like in the Netherlands over 150 years ago.

-All presentations, demonstrations, petting zoo and rides are included with your admission.
-The only additional fees you'll pay are for merchandise and food.
+All presentations, demonstrations, petting farm, and rides are included with your admission.
+The only additional fees you'll pay are for merchandise, food, and things like animal feed.